 2019 – today

-The most recent version in Baltimore Orioles’ history appeared in 2019.
-But it’s not a radical update, but rather a rework of the old version dated 2012-2018.
-The developers took the alternative logo, which was used for promotional purposes, and approved it as the club’s main visual attribute.
+In 2019, the Baltimore Orioles introduced their latest logo.
+This logo is not a radical update but a reworking of the version from 2012 to 2018.
+The developers took an alternate logo, previously used for promotional purposes, and established it as the club’s primary visual attribute.

 Baltimore Orioles: Interesting Facts

-3. Top Players: The Orioles had three players who were the best in batting average, home runs, and RBIs in the same season: Frank Robinson in 1966, Brooks Robinson, and Cal Ripken Jr. They showed how talented Orioles players could be.
+- Top Players: The club had three players who were the best in batting average, home runs, and RBIs in the same season: Frank Robinson in 1966, Brooks Robinson, and Cal Ripken Jr. They showed how talented team players could be.

-6. Pitching Strategy: In the late 1950s and early 1960s, the Orioles started using relief pitchers in a new way, which led to the bullpen strategy teams use today.
+- Pitching Strategy: In the late 1950s and early 1960s, the team started using relief pitchers differently, which led to the bullpen strategy teams use today.

-7. Birdland: Orioles fans and the atmosphere at their games are lovingly called “Birdland.”
+- Birdland: Fans and the atmosphere at their games are lovingly called “Birdland.”
 It’s all about loving the team and enjoying baseball together.

-9. Famous Players: Some Orioles players are in the Baseball Hall of Fame, like Cal Ripken Jr., Brooks Robinson, and others.
-They’re remembered for being some of the best.
+- Famous Players: Some players, like Cal Ripken Jr. and Brooks Robinson, are in the Baseball Hall of Fame.
+They’re remembered as some of the best.

-10. Helping Out: The Orioles help their community a lot through their charity work, supporting children, schools, and health programs.
+- Helping Out: The club helps their community a lot through their charity work, supporting children, schools, and health programs.

-The Baltimore Orioles have a rich history of great baseball, community involvement, and important game changes.
+The team has a rich history of great baseball, community involvement, and important game changes.

 Font and Colors

-Almost all Baltimore Orioles branding is associated with the oriole – either with its name or with a drawn image.
+Almost all Baltimore Orioles branding is associated with the oriole – with its name or drawn image.
 This is because the franchise is named after the official mascot of the state of Maryland, and since 1954, it has been part of the logo structure.
 True, there were several periods initially when the oriole was not present on the logo at all.
-Its appearance took place in the middle of the last century: it was depicted as a cartoon character combined with a baseball theme.
+Its appearance occurred in the middle of the last century: it was depicted as a cartoon character with a baseball theme.
 Since that time, the bird has never left the emblem.
 A realistic image was approved in 1992.

-If there is no text in the modern version (only two letters – “O” and “s”), early versions have an inscription.
-In some cases, a sans-serif chopped font is used; in others, a handwritten font with flowing symbols.
+If the modern version has no text (only two letters—”O” and “s”), early versions have an inscription.
+In some cases, a sans-serif chopped font is used; in others, a handwritten font with flowing symbols is used.
 The word “Orioles” is positioned diagonally and reads from bottom to top.
 All letters are supplemented with shadows, making the font look voluminous.
-In the modern logo, the signs are also handwritten and have thin outlines.
+The signs are also handwritten in the modern logo and have thin outlines.

-The official color palette of the team is black, dark orange, gray, and white.
+The team’s official color palette is black, dark orange, gray, and white.
 Previously, it also included dark blue, brown, brick red, green, and beige.

 FAQ